ZedWalter/DataStructuresFinal/Trees/Trees.md

 ### Understanding Tree operations & Big O Efficiency
 Trees, like all other data structures allow you to insert, delete, find data, check the size and see if it's empty.
 However, trees are similar to linked lists so they do have some additional similar operations.
 You can traverse both forward and backwards through the list and you can also check the height of a specific node.

-Lets first talk about inserting into a tree.
+Let’s first talk about inserting into a tree.

 ```python
 #Insert